TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

 The code block then just follows.

-Example of Form 3: Fully Minimized
+Example of form 3: Fully minimized
 ----------------------------------

 Source::